-An active duty staff person from the National Capital Region’s ceremonial unit conducts the free, 60-minute tour that covers 1 1/2 miles.
+An active-duty staff person from the National Capital Region’s ceremonial unit conducts the free, 60-minute tour that covers 1 1/2 miles.
 Your tour guide is required to memorize 20 pages of informational material, outlining the mission of each military branch.
 It’s a fascinating introduction, as is seeing the building itself, its corridors commemorating the history, people, and culture of the Air Force, Navy, Army, Marine Corps, and Coast Guard.
-You’ll see historical photos, the Hall of Heroes for Medal of Honor recipients, an exhibit recognizing U.S. prisoners of war and the missing in action, and paintings depicting the country’s founding fathers and the signing of the Declaration of Independence.
+You’ll see historical photos, the Hall of Heroes for Medal of Honor recipients, an exhibit recognizing U.S. prisoners of war and the missing in action, and paintings depicting the country’s founding fathers.

-The tour does not include a visit to the Pentagon Memorial, better known as the 9/11 Memorial, which is located outside, on the northwest side of the building near where the plane crashed.
-The memorial opened to the public on the seventh anniversary of the 9/11 attacks, September 11, 2008.
+The tour does not include a visit to the two-acre Pentagon Memorial, better known as the 9/11 Memorial, which is located outside, on the northwest side of the building near where the plane crashed.
 On view are 184 granite-covered benches, each engraved with a victim's name, and arranged in order of birth date.
 The names are written in such a way on each bench that you must face the Pentagon to be able to read the names of those killed there and face away from the Pentagon, toward the western sky, to read the names of those who perished on the plane.
-Please note: You do not need to sign up for a Pentagon tour to visit the 9/11 Memorial, which is outside and open to the public 24 hours a day, every day.
-The best way to reach the memorial is to take the Metro to the Pentagon station and follow the signs that lead from the station to the northwest side of the Pentagon.
+Note: You do not need to sign up for a Pentagon tour to visit the 9/11 Memorial, which is outside and open to the public 24 hours a day, every day.
+The best way to reach the memorial is to take the Metro to the Pentagon station and walk the half-mile, following the signs that lead from the station to the northwest side of the Pentagon.

-Pentagon tours are available Monday to Thursday 10am to 4pm, Friday noon to 4pm, and you must book your tour no sooner than 14 days and no later than 90 days in advance.
-You request the tour online at https://pentagontours.osd.mil, providing your Social Security number, birth date, and other information for each of the people in your party.
-There is no public parking at the Pentagon, so it’s best to arrive by Metro, because the Pentagon has its own Metro stop.
-Once you exit the Pentagon Metro station, look for the Pentagon Visitors Center near the station entrance and go to the Pentagon Tour Window.
+You must book your tour no later than 14 days and no earlier than 90 days in advance.
+Request the tour online at https://pentagontours.osd.mil, providing the Social Security number, birth date, and other info for each member of your party.
+There’s no public parking at the Pentagon, so it’s best to arrive by Metro—the Pentagon has its own stop.
+Once you exit the Pentagon Metro station, look for the Pentagon Visitors Center and go to the Pentagon Tour Window.